OSEA Collective Bargaining Agreement

 The employee will be paid straight time for a minimum of two (2) hours or Any hours paid in excess of forty (40) will be compensated at time-and-a-half. |

-- The District will not deduct pay for the time spent in required classes, workshops, seminars or conferences during the hours normally worked by the classified employee.
+- The District will not deduct pay for the time spent in required courses, workshops, seminars or conferences during the hours normally worked by the classified employee.

 - Loss or theft of personal property;

-- Damage to themselves and/or his/her passenger; and
+- Damage to themselves and/or their passenger; and

 - Damage to the vehicle.

-Mileage expenses should be submitted after at least $10.00 of expenses have accumulated or in the month of June to close out the fiscal year.
+- Authorized mileage shall be reimbursed at the rate established by the IRS.
+Mileage expenses should be submitted after at least ten dollars ($10) of expenses have accumulated or in the month of June to close out the fiscal year.

 l.
 WORKING OUT OF CLASSIFICATION

-When an employee from a lower classification is assigned to perform the duties of an absent employee, other than covering for lunches or breaks, the employee working out of classification will be paid their current wage plus four dollars an hour for all work performed beyond four hours in that position.
-To be eligible for payment, the employee must submit documentation on an exception time sheet before the cutoff date for the current or next payroll period.
+When an employee from a lower classification is assigned to perform the duties of an absent employee or vacant position not consistent with the duties of their current position, for a period longer than four (4) hours, the employee working out of classification will be paid their current wage plus four dollars ($4) an hour for all work performed out of class during that period including the first four hours.
+To be eligible for payment, the employee must submit documentation on an exception timesheet before the cut-off date for the current or next payroll period.

 m.
 SUMMER BREAK WORK

-Qualified regular less-than-12-month employees may request temporary employment with the District during the summer break.
-If hired, employees who work in the same capacity as their regular position shall receive their regular rate of pay for summer work.
-If an employee is hired to work in a capacity other than his/her normal position, the employee shall be paid substitute pay for the job he/she is working.
+Qualified regular less-than-twelve (12)-month employees may request temporary employment with the District during the summer break.
+The employee shall be paid the summer rate established by the District for the job they are working.
+Such summer rates may be tiered based on relevant experience.
 The District will provide summer pay rates in writing for each summer school position prior to filling those positions.

 ARTICLE 9 TRANSPORTATION DEPARTMENT